Nolan Gorman Player Props: Cardinals vs. Nationals

 Nolan Gorman At The Plate

-- Among the qualified batters in MLB action, his batting average ranks 119th, his on-base percentage ranks 96th, and he is 41st in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 126th, his on-base percentage ranks 103rd, and he is 49th in the league in slugging.

-- He has hit a long ball in 19.7% of his games this year, and 5.8% of his chances at the plate.
+- He has hit a home run in 19.4% of his games this year, and 5.7% of his chances at the plate.

-- In 36.4% of his games this season, Gorman has had at least one RBI.
-He's picked up more than one in 18.2% and driven in three or more of his team's runs in six contests.
+- In 35.8% of his games this year, Gorman has had at least one RBI.
+He's picked up more than one in 17.9% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.